tswow/tswow-wiki-0.13/_introduction/03-your-first-module.md

 WARRIOR_CLASS.UI.Description.set('Adventurers adventure the world!');
 ```

-Now that our data script actually does something, we can try it out with the `build data client` command.
+Now that our data script actually does something, we can try it out with the `build data --client-only` command.
 Since we are only changing a name, we only need to build client data to check it out.
 You should see output similar to the following:
 ```
 build data client
 Built SQL/DBC/MPQ data in 2.27s